-Apple's web browser, Safari has been given some significant updates in iOS 7.
-They include a new, unified address and search bar that's smarter than ever, a new rolodex-like tab interface on the iPhone, an easier-to-access Private browsing mode, a much-improved Reading List with continuous scrolling between articles, and a similar Shared Links list that surfaces great stuff from the people we follow.
+Apple's web browser, Safari now includes a new, unified address and search bar that's smarter than ever, a new rolodex-like tab interface on the iPhone, an easier-to-access Private browsing mode, a much-improved Reading List with continuous scrolling between articles, and a similar Shared Links list that surfaces great stuff from the people we follow.
 Then there's iCloud Keychain, a simple way to generate, store, fill, and sync passwords, and use credit cards, between all your Apple devices.
 Finding it all, never mind figuring it all out, can take a little time.
-That's why we make ultimate guides, and why we made this ultimate guide to iOS 7 Safari!
+That's why we make ultimate guides, and why we made this ultimate guide to Safari!

 - How to find web pages, bookmarks, history, and 'on this page' with smart search in iOS 7 Safari

 - How to use private browsing in iOS 7 Safari

 - How to quickly close all iOS 7 Safari tabs in just a few taps

 - How to access iCloud Tabs in iOS 7 Safari for iPhone

 - How to set up and use Reading Lists in iOS 7 Safari

 - How to use the Shared Links in iOS 7 Safari

 - How to block adult websites and other pages from iOS 7 Safari

 - How to block cookies and stop websites from tracking you in iOS 7 Safari